tjmahr/dissertation/docs/16-aim1-lexical-competitors.md

   words.

-Children at age 4 and age 5 did not show any changes in how quickly they rejected the phonological foil, and this results suggests that lexical inhibition may not change over the preschool years.
+Children at age 4 and age 5 did not show any changes in how quickly they rejected the phonological foil, and this result suggests that lexical inhibition may not change over the preschool years.
 The reasoning is as
 follows: If children developed stronger lexical inhibition with age, so that lexical competition resolves more quickly, then we would expect